Mediterranean cruises - Montjuic Hill in Barcelona

 • 🚐 Private Transfer: A good choice for groups or those with lots of luggage.

-💡 Cruise tip: If you’re embarking on a cruise, especially from overseas, plan to arrive in Barcelona at least two days early to recover from jet lag and avoid travel delays.
-If you want to explore the city properly, aim for 4–5 days.
+💡 Cruise tip: If you’re embarking on a cruise, especially from overseas, plan to arrive in Barcelona at least two days early to see the highlights of the city.

 🚌 Hop-On Hop-Off Sightseeing Bus